morgannewman/morgan-smartcar-backend/README.md

 2. All car API adapters must implement or extend the Smartcar interface

 3. The vehicle manufacturer can be derived from the ID

+These are things that probably merit more discussion in a real-world application.

 Table of Contents
 =================